chrisdone/website/posts/portals.markdown

 Emacs handles all the stdout and stderr, so it could in theory be possible to pipe from one portal to another.
-One could even attach and detach portals to/from one another, or edit arguments and restart, while some of processes are still running.
+One could even attach and detach portals to/from one another, or edit arguments and restart, while some of the processes are still running.
 But I haven't explored this because it's more of a side-effect of my design than an intentional part of it.

 It also works perfectly with envrc mode, which is how Emacs integrates with direnv.